-During the pandemic, at the height of lockdown, Kevin reached out to us as he was looking for the perfect ring for his partner Joanne.
+During the pandemic, at the height of lockdown, Kevin reached out to the Steven Stone team as he was looking for the perfect engagement ring for his partner Joanne.
 While proposing during lockdown was always going to be challenging, Kevin had an amazing idea that stole our hearts.

 We were lucky enough to find out all the details from Kevin on how he planned to pop the question, and Joanne’s heart-warming reaction.

 “Joanne and I met in primary school and went through primary and high school together.
 We were close during that time.

 However we lost touch after school and only started chatting through Facebook towards the end of 2019.
 That chat continued.

 We met up a few times as friends during February 2020 and there was a real connection and we got on fantastically well.
 Early March we discussed and agreed we had strong feelings for each other.
 Unfortunately, soon after that, the pandemic hit and lockdown came into play.
 Rather than being unable to see each other, we decided to move in together.”